LCSL/FALKON_paper/README.md

 Intro
 ---------------------

-In this repository we present you the code used to run the experiments of the paper "FALKON: An Optimal Large Scale Kernel Method" (https://arxiv.org/abs/1705.10958).
+This repository provides the code used to run the experiments of the paper "FALKON: An Optimal Large Scale Kernel Method" (https://arxiv.org/abs/1705.10958).
+In particular, the folder FALKON contains a preliminary MATLAB implementation of the algorithm, that uses CPU and one GPU.

 Installation on LINUX
 ---------------------